Hervar77/infinity-doc/mkdocs/api/infinity.scgi.md

   >specifies the maximum number of bytes (content-length header) that the server accepts in http requests

 - slowRequestTime: `number`, optional
   >specifies how many seconds the processing of a request is allowed to take without being logged as "slow".
 Accepts decimals with `.` as well.

+- maxRateCounter: `number`, optional
+  >the maximum number of requests that a client can make in a specific time frame for rate limiting

 Example: